MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/point-of-service.md

 ---
 title: Point of Service
-description: This section contains articles on how to use various features of the Point of Service namespace. ms.date: 10/04/2018 ms.topic: article
+description: This section contains topics on how to interact with peripherals found in retail and hospitality environments from Universal Windows Platform (UWP) applications. ms.date: 05/04/2023 ms.topic: article
-keywords: windows 10, uwp

 ms.localizationpriority: medium
 ---

 # Point of Service

-This section contains articles on how to use [Windows.Devices.PointOfService](/uwp/api/windows.devices.pointofservice) to interact with peripherals found in retail and hospitality environments from Universal Windows Applications.
+This section contains topics on how to use [Windows.Devices.PointOfService](/uwp/api/windows.devices.pointofservice) to interact with peripherals found in retail and hospitality environments from Universal Windows Platform (UWP) applications.

 | Topic | Description |
 |------|------------|